yukio326/GAN-NMT/README.md

 ## English

-This is an implementation of GAN-NMT based on RNN-CSGAN[Improving Neural Machine Translation with Conditional Sequence Generative Adversarial Nets](https://arxiv.org/abs/1703.04887v1).
+This is an implementation of GAN-NMT based on RNN-CSGAN in [Improving Neural Machine Translation with Conditional Sequence Generative Adversarial Nets](https://arxiv.org/abs/1703.04887v1).

 ### 1. Environmental Settings
 You have to install these module.
 The written virsion is recommended.